Classic girl names are surprisingly difficult to pin down – at least compared to the boys’ list.

 2017 US popularity ranking: #265

 While we think of Ruth as an Old Testament favorite – and that’s true – it’s also a celebrity baby name.
 Way back in 1891, Grover and Frances Cleveland named their baby girl Ruth.
 Cleveland was elected president twice, serving from 1885-89 and 1893-97.
 Her birth made headlines, and the name catapulted into the Top Ten.
 It fell out of favor, but after a century’s hibernation, Ruth is climbing the popularity charts once more.
-One more factor: Ruth doesn’t just pass the Supreme Court Justice test; it is the name of a sitting judge.
+One more factor: Ruth doesn’t just pass the Supreme Court Justice test; it is the name of the legendary Ruth Bader Ginsburg.

 2017 US popularity ranking: Sarah ranked #62; Sara ranked #158

 Sarah means lady in Hebrew, and sounds nicely feminine.
 While Sara is preferred in plenty of languages, it’s always lagged between Sarah-with-an-h in the US.
 Both spellings were big in the 1980s.
 One reason: Hall & Oates recorded “Sara Smile” in 1975, Fleetwood Mac gave the name to a song in 1979, and Starship followed in 1986.
 Sarah has always charted in the US Top 125, and makes the Top 100 most years.